firavoyage/blogging/projects.md

 powered by pre and mind
   - various themes
 powered by voyage
+  - inspired by
+one math channel
+furina math channel
+elon musk avatar and voice

 - `leisure` retro language learning
 > english vocabularies pasttime